return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-g-parm.rst

        -  ``writebuffers``

-       -  Applications set this field to the desired number of buffers used internally by the driver in ``write()`` mode.
+       -  Applications set this field to the desired number of buffers used internally by the driver in :c:func:`write()` mode.
 Drivers return the actual number of buffers.
 When an application requests zero buffers, drivers should just return the current setting rather than the minimum or an error code.
 For details see :ref:`rw`.

     -  .. row 7